yehia67/documentation/iri/0.1/how-to-guides/run-an-iri-node.md

     * 64-bit processor
     * An public IP address: Either a static IP address or a dynamic IP address that's connected to a dynamic DNS such as [noip.com](https://www.noip.com/remote-access)

-* If you don't want to run a [local snapshot node](introduction/overview.md#types-of-iri-node), we recommend that your computer has at least 60GB of free disk space to store the [ledger](concepts/the-ledger.md)
+* If you don't want to [prune transactions from the ledger](how-to-guides/prune-transactions-from-the-ledger.md), we recommend that your computer has at least 60GB of free disk space to store the [ledger](concepts/the-ledger.md)

 * You must have the [URLs or the IP addresses of at least 6 neighbor nodes](how-to-guides/find-neighbors.md) who are also running the same version of the IRI on the same IOTA network